Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Fluid Viscosity the velocity gradient tensor

 As \citet{Sharma2023_bulk_viscosity} suggest in their review of bulk viscosity in fluid dynamics, the theory for bulk viscosity has largely been neglected in the literature.
 Here we summarise the few studies that are relevant to bulk viscosity in the context of fluid plasma turbulence. \citet{Chen2019_bulk_visc_homogenous_turb} studied forced homogeneous isotropic (and hydrodynamical) turbulence (HIT) for moderate sonic Mach numbers $\M \leq 0.6$ and Taylor miscroscale Reynolds numbers $\Res \approx 100$.
 Through the kinetic energy spectrum, they showed that for large $\nub/\nus$ ratios the turbulence almost returned to an incompressible state, i.e., the bulk viscosity acted primarily to decay the compressible modes. \citet{pan_johnsen_2017_bulk_viscosity_decaying_turb} studied the effect of bulk viscosity in decaying hydrodynamical turbulence, over a the same range of $\nub/\nus$ that we do in our study, finding that high bulk viscosities enhanced the total decay rate of the kinetic energy by both suppressing the compressible modes in magnitude, and through the compressible mode-pressure and the compressible-incompressible mode interactions.
-However, they found that the incompressible modes were reasonably insensitive to bulk viscosity. \citet{Touber2019_2d_turbulence} studied the eigen-modes of the Navier-Stokes equation with the addition of bulk viscosity, showing that in the Stokes (viscous) regime, significant bulk viscosity may be able to disrupt the small-scale, incompressible structures (the building blocks for enstrophy, $\omega^2$) in the turbulence, enhancing the dissipation of the incompressible modes on small-scales.
+However, they found that the incompressible modes were reasonably insensitive to bulk viscosity. \citet{Touber2019_2d_turbulence} studied the eigenmodes of the Navier-Stokes equation with the addition of bulk viscosity, showing that in the Stokes (viscous) regime, significant bulk viscosity is able to enhance the small-scale enstrophy production in two-dimensional turbulence via the $\bm{\omega}(\bnab\cdot\vecB{v})$ coupling.
 However, no studies exist in the MHD turbulence regime, nor in the presence of the turbulent dynamo, but if there is a strong coupling of the bulk viscosity at $\ell_{\nus}$ (undoubtedly transitioning into the Stokes regime), then we should expect there to be an effect on the turbulent dynamo, since $\ell_{\nus}$ is responsible for the magnetic field growth.
 To situate the bulk viscosity into a regular SSD formalism, we now define the dimensionless numbers that we can use to parameterise the additional bulk viscous fluxes in the momentum equation, and thus, our simulations.